 How to Build an Express API with GET and POST Routes

-In this lesson, we'll use the routing capabilities Express gives us to create GET and POST routes that interact with the mock data array we've established.
+In this lesson, we'll use the routing capabilities Express gives us to create GET and POST routes that interact with the mock data listings array we've established.

 Get the project source code below, and follow along with the lesson material.